 “One love, one heart.” —Bob Marley

-Jody is currently the Insights and Creative Strategy Manager at the Nike Foundation.
-Prior to this position, she was the Gender-Based Violence Coordinator with the International Rescue Committee (IRC) in Ethiopia, where she managed IRC’s efforts to end violence against girls and women.
+Before joining NoVo, Jody was the Gender-Based Violence Coordinator with the International Rescue Committee (IRC) in Ethiopia, where she managed IRC’s efforts to end violence against girls and women.
 Jody previously managed IRC’s Somali region gender-based violence program focused on ending violence against girls and women in the Somali refugee camps and established host community programming.
 Before joining IRC, Jody was a consultant with NoVo working on our strategy to end violence against girls and women and was a Fellow with Columbia University’s International HIV/AIDS Care and Treatment Program in Kenya.
 There, she helped strengthen medical response to survivors of sexual violence while looking at the unique needs of children and adolescents.
 Jody has also worked with UNICEF’s Child Protection team to strengthen gender-based violence programming; Girls International Forum to bring girls around the world together to solve problems in their community; served in the US Peace Corps, and on a girl’s education and empowerment program where she focused on child trafficking prevention and rehabilitation, and making communities and schools safer for girls.

 Jody holds a B.S. from Colorado State University and a MSW from Columbia University.
 Jody spends most of her time flying around the world and hanging out with super star teenage girls.